What Steps Should Someone Take To Help Their Personal Injury Case?

 How Does Your Reputation, Experience And Style Impact The Outcome Of A Personal Injury Case?

 The reputation, experience, and style of a lawyer will determine whether they win or lose.
 Lawyers that win get paid more and lawyers that lose don’t.
 I don’t think that there is a personal injury lawyer in the state of Texas that has a higher winning percentage than I do.
-I’ve tried close to 100 jury trials, and out of those trials, through all disputed cases, we were victorious in over 90 of them.
+I’ve tried close to 100 jury trials, and out of those trials, through all disputed cases, I was victorious in over 90 of them.

 For more information on Personal Injury Cases In Texas, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (713) 425-4300 today.